| Free Trial / Sign Up | Products / Prices / Samples | About Us / Contact | FAQs | Home |

 firefighting aptitude.
 The charge was filed more than 400 days after the

-plaintiffs were notified, but within 300 days of the City's beginning to hire applicants.
+plaintiffs were notified, but within 300 days of the City's beginning to hire

-the plaintiffs' suit was timely.
+Title VII, so the plaintiffs' suit was timely.
+The 7th Circuit reversed, finding

-The 7th Circuit reversed, finding that "discrimination was complete when
+that "discrimination was complete when the tests were scored" and

-the tests were scored" and "was discovered when the applicants learned
+"was discovered when the applicants learned the results."
+Therefore,

-tolling.
-The US Supreme Court granted
+The US Supreme Court unanimously

 Case below: Lewis